 As I continued to stare down at the pot, stirring the soup clockwise, then counterclockwise, back and forth, I contemplated with myself.
 I didn't understand my mind at all.
 I didn't understand why I couldn't just say "Yeah!
 Sure Mom!
 Grab the biggest spoon we have!"
 I desperately wanted to be able to do that.

-You see, I’ve been sick for awhile now.
-Real sick.
-I’m underweight, underfed and malnourished.
-I hide my sickness behind fake smiles and good intentions, but it’s consuming nature constantly has me gasping for air.
+You see, I've been sick for awhile now.
+I'm underweight, underfed and malnourished.
+I hide my sickness behind fake smiles and good intentions, but its consuming nature constantly has me gasping for air.

 "I don't want to die".